Last Updated: 14.01.2018

 Sing #1: You’re getting odd pains and aches all over your body

 This, of course, shouldn’t be confused with pains and aches gotten from bad form.
-If you’re more on the newbie side and you haven’t learned how to do each exercise correctly, that could be your issue.
+If you’re a gym beginner and you haven’t learned how to do each exercise correctly, that could be your issue.

 Sign #2: You’re getting sick more often

 Getting sick more often (or being unable to shake off a cold for a long time) is another good sign that you’re overtraining.

 Because you’re putting your body through a lot of training, there comes a point where it starts pulling off resources from other places to meet the high demands of recovery.

 Hence, your immune system could weaken in favor of nerve, muscle & joint recovery.

 Sign #3: You’re having trouble falling asleep and sleeping through the night

 Training acutely raises your epinephrine and norepinephrine levels.
 These hormones, known as the “fight or flight” hormones are responsible for things such as: